-The Marquette University Child Care Center, located on campus in the William and Evelyn Krueger Parent and Child Care Center at 749 N. 17th St., serves the children of students, employees and alumni.
-The center's main objective is to provide a positive atmosphere which will promote the social, physical, intellectual and emotional growth of children.
-The program utilizes a play-based approach with developmentally appropriate activities.
+Marquette University Child Care Center is located on campus in the William and Evelyn Krueger Parent and Child Care Center at 749 N. 17th St. The center serves the children of students, staff, faculty and alumni of the university.
+Based in developmentally appropriate practice, the curriculum focuses on creative, child-centered play and hands-on discovery learning.
+The center is committed toward educating the whole child - socially, emotionally, physically and intellectually - to set the state for lifelong learning.